Skip to main content

 IndicatorDescriptionDirectionGoalposts (worst-best)WeightSourceCadence

-recoveryDebtToReservesShort-term external debt to reserves ratio (World Bank DT.DOD.DSTC.CD / FI.RES.TOTL.CD)Lower is better5 - 01.00World BankAnnual
+recoveryDebtToReservesShort-term external debt to reserves ratio (World Bank DT.DOD.DSTC.CD / FI.RES.TOTL.CD); anchored on Greenspan-Guidotti reserve-adequacy ruleLower is better2 - 01.00World BankAnnual

 Import Concentration